GoogleCloudPlatform/click-to-deploy/k8s/sample-app/README.md

 [tag](https://docs.docker.com/engine/reference/commandline/tag).
 We recommend
 that you pin each image to an immutable
 [content digest](https://docs.docker.com/registry/spec/api/#content-digests).
-This ensures that the installed application always uses the same images, until you are ready to upgrade.
+This ensures that the installed application always uses the same images until you are ready to upgrade.
 To get the digest for the image, use the following
 script: